Dragoon-Lab/LaitsV3/README.md

 ## Dragoon Install ##

-Instructions for setting up a dragoon server and for setting up a development environment for dragoon.
+This document contains instructions for setting up a dragoon server and for setting up a development environment for dragoon.
 We use Netbeans for java code development, but none of the code is Netbean-specific.

+You should have JDK 1.6 installed on your development platform.
+Although Dragoon runs fine in Java 1.7, many computers in the schools (as of Fall 2013) do not have Java 1.7 installed.

 ### Database Setup ###